Mental Health Facilities Kenton, OH

 Coleman Professional Services We Care Regional Crisis Center - 26.2 miles from Kenton, OH

 Coleman Professional Services We Care Regional Crisis Center is a mental health treatment center in Lima, OH, located at 797 South Main Street, 45804 zip code area.
-Coleman Professional Services We Care Regional Crisis Center provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Coleman Professional Services We Care Regional Crisis Center offers group therapy, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
-Coleman Professional Services We Care Regional Crisis Center also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Coleman Professional Services We Care Regional Crisis Center consist of supported housing, case management and court-ordered outpatient treatment.
+Coleman Professional Services We Care Regional Crisis Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Coleman Professional Services We Care Regional Crisis Center offers couples/family therapy, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Coleman Professional Services We Care Regional Crisis Center also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services at Coleman Professional Services We Care Regional Crisis Center consist of case management, court-ordered outpatient treatment and supported housing.

 Learn More